AdamAugustinsky/flowstate/README.md

-# TUITodo
+# Flowstate

 A beautiful terminal-based todo list application built with Go and Charm libraries.
+Get into your productive flow state with an elegant TUI for managing your tasks.

 ## Features